FineUploader/fine-uploader/README.md

 ### Help spread the word

 Are you using Fine Uploader in your library or project?
 If so, let us know and we may add a link to your project or application _and_ your logo to FineUploader.com.
-If you care to write an article about Fine Uploader, we would be open to read it and publicize it through our site, blog, or Twitter feed as well.
+If you care to write an article about Fine Uploader, we would be open to reading and publicizing it through our site, blog, or Twitter feed.

 ### Develop an integration library